mendix/docs/content/refguide/complete-task.md

 ### 3.3 Outcome

 Gives you a list of available outcomes for the selected user task.
 The user task will follow the selected outcome.
+If there is only one outcome available, the value is set to *Default* and is not editable.

 ## 4 Common Section {#common}